MR-Shivam-Tiwari/FoodWave/README.md

 - **Easy Browsing**: Explore a variety of menus effortlessly.
 - **Quick Ordering**: Place orders with just a few taps.
-- **Real-time Tracking**: Track your delivery to know exactly when your meal will arrive.

 ## Home Page